xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 - `pgbouncer.databases.<database-name>.host`.
 Set `<database-name>.host` to the host name of the database server.
 - `pgbouncer.databases.<database-name>.port`.
 Set `<database-name>.port` to the port of the database server.

-A more complete [example values file](../../../examples/pgbouncer/values-pgbouncer.yaml) is provided, which shows the appropriate set of configuration.
+A more complete [example values file](examples/pgbouncer/values-pgbouncer.yaml) is provided, which shows the appropriate set of configuration.

+NOTE:
-NOTE: when using multiple replicas of PgBouncer, values for `min_pool_size` and `default_pool_size` are scaled according to the number of replicas.
+When using multiple replicas of PgBouncer, values for `min_pool_size` and `default_pool_size` are scaled according to the number of replicas.
 For example, if `min_pool_size: 20` and `replicaCount: 3` are configured, the resulting minimum pool size in the database server will be `20 * 3 = 60` minimum backend connections.
 The same logic applies to `default_pool_size`.
 Keep this in mind when scaling PgBouncer.

 ### User Authentication in PgBouncer